 If for some strange reason you’re looking to continue having demonic clowns burned into your memory after seeing It, then you might want to check out Clown.
-By most movie standards Clown is not good; a man who puts on a clown suit he can’t take off and slowly turns into a clown demon isn’t exactly touting itself as a masterpiece.
+By most movie standards Clown is not good; a man who puts on a clown suit he can’t take off and slowly turns into a clown demon isn’t exactly taking itself too seriously.
 Is Clown bad?
 Yes, but it’s about a guy who can’t take off a clown suit that is slowly turning him into a clown demon, and that definitely counts for something.

 Clown started off as a fake trailer from Jon Watts (Spiderman: Homecoming) advertising Eli Roth as its ‘Director’ and the rest kind of falls into place from there.
 Roth came on to executive produce and Watts co-wrote and directed.
 There are some interesting ideas buried in Clown, but they’re overshadowed by the fact that it is not humanly possible to take this movie seriously.